Evil Personified—What Is a Sex Offender?

 Many convicts attempt to sidestep the system by not updating their registration or by moving state and not registering in their new location.
 Such unregistered sex offenders—if caught—are dealt with even more severely.

 Your state’s sex offender registry is accessible by the public, so if you want to check up on your neighborhood or a specific person, you can perform a registry search on the relevant state website.

 While this is easy and convenient, it only gives you a snapshot of the current status.

 A sex offender can change location overnight, so staying abreast of whether any are living in your neighborhood would involve frequent checks.

 DoNotPay has the answer!
-We can perform a once-off search for you—either for a specific person or for all the sex offenders in your area—and we also give you the option of getting weekly updates sent to you automatically!
+We can perform a once-off search for you—either for a specific person or for all the sex offenders in your area—and we also give you the option of !

 DoNotPay values your safety and peace of mind as much as you do!

 With our Sex Offender Search product, you can track individuals by name, search your area for resident sex offenders, and even opt for weekly updates so you are aware of any changes.